 Como Regional Park

-Como Regional Park is a beautiful wildness destination in Minnesota.
-It is one of the parks in St. Paul that was designed and established by Superintendent Nussbaumer.
+Como Regional Park is a beautiful wilderness destination in Minnesota.
+It is one of the parks in St. Paul designed and established by Superintendent Nussbaumer.

 An icon who strongly advocated that all park visitors can take advantage of a wide range of free or low-cost leisure events, facilities, and educational opportunities.